semgrep/bento/README.md

 r2c is on a quest to make world-class security and bugfinding available to all developers, for free.
 We’ve learned that most developers have never heard of—let alone tried—tools that find deep flaws in code: like Codenomicon, which found [Heartbleed](http://heartbleed.com/), or Zoncolan at Facebook, which finds more [top-severity security issues](https://cacm.acm.org/magazines/2019/8/238344-scaling-static-analyses-at-facebook/fulltext) than any human effort.
 These tools find severe issues and also save tons of time, identifying [hundreds of thousands of issues](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43322.pdf) before humans can.
 Bento is a step towards universal access to tools like these.

 We’re also big proponents of opinionated tools like Black and Prettier.
 This has two implications: Bento ignores style-related issues and the bikeshedding that comes with them, and it ships with a curated set of checks that we believe are high signal and bug-worthy.
 See [Three things your linter shouldn’t tell you](https://blog.r2c.dev/posts/three-things-your-linter-shouldnt-tell-you/) for more details on our decision making process.

-## Bento Checks
-Bento targets popular frameworks (Flask, Requests, Boto 3), rather than entire languages (Python, JavaScript).
-Our work is inspired by framework-specific tools like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).

-Learn more about our custom checks at [checks.bento.dev](https://checks.bento.dev/).

 ## Usage
 ### Getting Started